microsoft/Project-Yellowstone-Documentation/business-central/sales/sales-kpi.md

 **Formula**

-This KPI is calculated by taking the distinct count of the Item No. column from the Sales table.
+*No. of Distinct Items* is calculated by taking the distinct count of the Item No. column from the Sales table.

 **Data Sources**